ChunghaSung/intAbs/README.md

 This repository is about thread modular abstract interpretation (Using the APRON library) for interrupt-driven programs by adopting priority information.

-The source code is a modified version of Markus Kusano's source code.
+The source code is a modified version from https://github.com/markus-kusano/watts

 Right now, all files are not cleaned up including test files.